 Koolark has a modern wood burning stove with stove top and oven that is used for cooking and heating in winter.
 Boodjar has a small pot belly stove.
 By collecting scrap wood around the neighbourhood we do not have to purchase fuel.

 Low tech power saving initiatives include solar ovens, cookers and food driers available for residents’ use.
 There are no televisions and one computer modem services all residents.
 In the future a battery bank will ensure the house is “off grid”.

 Most residents use bikes for their daily transport and there are not enough car parking bays for the residents here.
 We have electric bikes, an extra cycle cargo bike and various commuter bikes for residents and short term visitors.

 We recognise that high and medium density housing, close to good public transport options is a more sustainable way to live, especially if small houses, fewer parking bays and communal sharing of resources mean that more land can be used for urban farming.

 But that is not the only reason for having rental accommodation on our property - we are realistic about our financial sustainability as well.
 We hope that once Ecoburbia is fully established the income from renting the various accommodations, coupled with our reducing living costs, will enable us to spend less time worrying about income and more time doing the sustainability work we love doing in our community.
 We are looking forward to being able to more fully integrate our home and “work”.
 We like the idea of retirement being the freedom to do whatever work we like without having to worry about the money involved.
 We want to be able to age in place.

-The main difference however, is rather than being run by a committee with consensus decision making, it is run by benevolent dictatorship even if there is sometimes disagreement who that is!
+In summary . . . . .
+Sometimes we are asked for brief summary about what we are up to here.
+We usually say something like “It’s a bit like a combination community garden/ housing cooperative.”
+The main difference however, is rather than an intentional community being run by a committee with long meetings and consensus decision making, Ecoburbia is run by benevolent dictatorship. (even if there is sometimes disagreement who that is!)